jedinym/sqc-text/main.typ

 #footnote[https://gemmi.readthedocs.io/en/latest/] library for structural
 biology. _Gemmi_ has multiple features useful in macromolecular biology but supports format conversions using the `gemmi convert` subprogram.
-After the structure is fetched from _MinIO_, _Gemmi_ converts it to the legacy format.
+After the structure is fetched from MinIO, _Gemmi_ converts it to the legacy format.

 Another constraint of _MolProbity_ is that it can only operate on PDB files containing only a single model.
 It is possible for PDB files to contain an